NaomiProject/Naomi/README.md

 There are [plenty of things that need help](https://github.com/NaomiProject/Naomi/issues).
 If you have to ask your not looking at the code.

-If you'd like to contribute to Jasper2fork, please read through the **[Contributing Guide](CONTRIBUTING.md)**, which outlines the philosophies to preserve, tests to run, and more.
+If you'd like to contribute to Naomi, please read through the **[Contributing Guide](CONTRIBUTING.md)**, which outlines the philosophies to preserve, tests to run, and more.
 We highly recommend reading through this guide before writing any code.

 The Contributing Guide also outlines some prospective features and areas that could use love.
-However, for a more thorough overview of Jasper2fork direction and goals, check out the **[Issues](https://github.com/NaomiProject/Naomi/issues)**.
+However, for a more thorough overview of Naomi direction and goals, check out the **[Issues](https://github.com/NaomiProject/Naomi/issues)**.

 ## Support